A beginner hypertrophy training program is incredibly simple to set up.

 Basically, you take the framework from above and push your top set close to or to failure.

-So instead of doing bench press for a set of 5, you would push it until you’re at mechanical failure.
+So instead of bench pressing for a set of 5, you would push it until you’re at mechanical failure.

 Basically, when your form breaks down, the set is over.